Basssiiie/OpenRCT2-FlexUI/README.md

 ### Unit tests

 The unit tests are written using AVA.js and can be run outside the game.
-Simply run `npm test` in the main folder to run all tests.
+First run `npm run test:setup`  in the main folder to ensure the test dependencies are installed.
+Then simply run `npm test` to run all tests.